 are shorter, wider (more stable), and have a larger cockpit or seat opening.
 These boats are great for just getting out to explore, if you are slightly less agile getting in and out of the boat, or if you are just trying out kayaking for the first time.
 The Old Town Cayuga 130 or the Lincoln Quoddy Light are shaped a little more like touring boats than traditional recreational boats but still do a great job introducing one to kayaking.
 This might be good place to point out that a stiffer hull (kevlar) will be faster than a more flexible (plastic) hull.
 The Old Town Twin Heron is our tandem kayak in this category - it does track fairly well simly because it is longer (14 feet).
 This boat is great for parent / children combo's.

 are longer - usually 13 to 15 feet in length.
 This group usually does not have rudders.
+Although our website lists that none of our boats have rudders, a few in fact do, please call or e-mail for more detail.
 Our Current Designs Breeze is stable and has a very user friendly cockpit and a rear hatch.
 It is our most popular kayak and is fine for overnighters.
 The Boreal Designs Kasko is narrower (initially less stable) but deeper in the hull.
 This means it is roomy once you are in the cockpit.
 The smaller cockpit though does give a drier ride.
 If one has kayaking experience, they will enjoy the Kasko.
 The Perception Tribute is longer, but has less depth.
 It is a great performance, plastic boat, for the smaller person.
 Smaller women tend to love this boat; less depth means less (vertical) leg room but plenty of length for tracking and speed.
 The Old Town Cayuga 146 is a great boat for multiday trips.
 The boat tracks excellently and responds nicely to your paddle.
 This boat also has an optionl rudder as well.
 The Lincoln Chebeague (emphasis on the last sylable) is our lightest weight boat is this class.
 The Kasko, Tribute, Cayuga 146, and Chebeague all have two hatches.

 Deck safety lines, rudder, and longer length characterize these boats.
 We have two fiberglass sea kayaks: the Boreal Designs Narwhal is a great multiday kayak that is stable, yet a joy to paddle even loaded.
 The Current Designs Solstice GTHV is their " Grand Touring High Volume" version.
 This is the epitome of sea kayaks.
 Our tandem sea kayak is a double cockpit boat.
 The Northwest Expedition is great for the Saranac Lakes trip whereas it is too big for small streams.
 If you are planning a multiday trip on one of our larger lakes, like Cranberry Lake or Lake Champlain you would want to consider the Expedition.